How to Be Vulnerable - and Find your Real Self

 Feeling lonely sucks.
 And sometimes knowing what to say and how to be with others seems so hard that it feels easier to be lonely than taking the risk of rejection.

-We may feel cut off but perhaps that's better than showing what you really deep down feel and than having that part of you rejected.
+We may feel cut off but perhaps that's better than showing what you really deep down feel and then having that part of you rejected.
 If we feel lonely and always keep part of ourselves hidden it may feel that at least that vulnerable part is safe.

 When beliefs like these dictate our actions it is a default mode of defence, such a strategy isn't consciously planned, rather we were trained for it by earlier experiences, maybe in our very first relationship, with our earliest caregivers.